J95Ortiz/Real-Madrid-Quiz/README.md

 And if they score less than 5, the message displayed will look something like this:
 ![Final Result Message 3](assets/readme_images/quiz.HTML_result_Hazard_message.png)

-The line indicating to the user how to get back to the instructions page was added after a comment from my Mentor Precious Ijege, who said they believed it would improve the experience and provide further clarity.
+The line indicating to the user how to get back to the instructions page was added after some feedback from my Mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/), who said they believed it would improve the experience and provide further clarity.

-This was supported by other users who I'd got to try out the site before the instructions page had been added, and they agreed that it made the whole site feel clearer, more professional and streamlined.
+My plan is to add another button in future that sits alongside the "Play Again" one and says "Back to Instructions".
+I believe that adding this would make the Results message stand out more to the user and probably make the site feel more streamlined and responsive.

 ## FUTURE FEATURES

+My plan ultimately is to link the Quiz Site to the Real Madrid Site I created for my first project.
+Once this is done the User should feel that the quiz is an extension of the Madrid site, rather than its own standalone project.

+As a result, there are quite a few features I want to implement in future as I've been unable to so far.
+I'll continue working on this project once I've received my grades and by then I should be capable and have the time to carry out all these changes.

+- Once I've linked both projects, in order to make the whole site consistent I'll have to change the Navigation Bar's layout and add links to the other pages of the site.
+It would still behave in a similar way to now, but the new layout and links would be consistent across the whole site, meaning the User could then access different pages directly from the Navigation Bar.

+- As mentioned in the previous section once both projects have been linked, I'd like to add another button with a link to the Madrid Project Home Page next to the "Play Again" button on the results screen.

+- A further addition I'd like to implement is to make the "Play Game" button in the instructions page responsive, just like the "Next" and "Play Again" buttons are.

-The main Feature I'd like to add to the Quiz site is add links to the header
+- I'd also like to add a counter on the side so that the user sees how many questions they've got right.

-Make the Play Game button responsive also
+- I'd like to include an input field in the instructions page where the user can tell the computer how many questions they want in the quiz, and then the formula in [script.js](script.js) then takes this input and displays however many questions the user chooses rather than always being a set of 10.
+This idea came about as a result of feedback received from one of my friends who tried out the site.
+As they're not into football they said that a User withy a similar mindset might feel like 10 questions are too many and would get bored or quit halfway through.

+- Once I'm more capable I'd like to tweak the CSS and Javascript code slightly in order to make the buttons as responsive on mobile and tablets as they are on computer screens currently.
+When carrying out testing I noticed that the hover effect didn't work as well or look as good on devices without a mouse as they did on a computer screen.

-Create function so that the questions aren't repeated although can't find a way of doing this if I'm creating Random numbers
+- I'd also like to amend the _setupQuiz()_ function in [script.js](script.js) so that the questions aren't repeated, although I looked into it and couldn't find a way of doing this if I'm creating an array with random numbers using _Math.random()_.

-Add a correct counter on the side

-Add an option where the user can tell the computer how many questions they want in the quiz

-make the buttons as responsive on mobile and tablets as they are on computer screens.

-Add a link to Madrid Project Home Page next to Play again
+Further details on some of these features can be found in the [Troubleshooting Section](#troubleshooting).

 # TESTING